openeuler-mirror/kml_adapter/lapack-adapt/README.md

 -rwxr-xr-x 1 user group 8888888 Jun  6 12:48 /home/user/kml_adapter/tmp-build/lib/libklapack_full.so
 --------------------------------------------------------------------------------
 ```
+5. To build library and test its functionality, run `./lapack-adapt/build.sh test`

-5. Copy the abovementtioned created libraries to your preferred location
+6. Copy the abovementtioned created libraries to your preferred location
    for linking with